Financing Your Education

 You will be asked to upload the following documents, which we recommend you to prepare before you start filling out the online application form:

 3. Official financial documents (officially translated into English if not in English) such as salary slips, employer or pension confirmation of respective net earnings.
-All amounts must be stated in EUR.
-If not, please convert the amounts into EUR and indicate which rate was used.
+All amounts must be stated in euros.
+If not, please convert the amounts into euros and indicate which rate was used.
 No bank account statements are accepted.
-In case of self-employment, please submit the company information and an official letter stating net earnings (in EUR).
+In case of self-employment, please submit the company information and an official letter stating net earnings (in euros).

 • Many believe that we learn from our mistakes.
 In your essay, describe a situation or experience where you learned from failure.
 Explain the situation, what actions you took, and how you learned from this experience.